funkelab/synful/README.md

 --------
 Synful: A project for the automated detection of synaptic partners in Electron Microscopy brain data using U-Nets (type of Convolutional Neural Network).

 This repos provides train and predict scripts for synaptic partner detection.
-For more details, see the underlying publication:
+For more details, see the following publication:

 - [Automatic Detection of Synaptic Partners in a Whole-Brain Drosophila EM Dataset](biorxiv link)

 We used the method to predict 244 Million synaptic partners in the full adult fly brain (FAFB) dataset.
-Please see https://github.com/funkelab/synfulfafb for data dissemination, and benchmark datasets.
+Please see https://github.com/funkelab/synful_fafb for data dissemination, and benchmark datasets.

 Note, that this repos is work-in-progress.
-Please don't hesitate to file an issue or write us an email if something is unclear.
+Please don't hesitate to create an issue or write us an email if something is unclear.

 - [ ] Add train scripts
 - [ ] Add inference scripts